cotejer/cotejer.github.io/_posts/2017-09-25-period-of-a-pendulum.md

 \end{equation}
 $$

-From here, we can insert our original substitution of equation (13) into the second term, giving us:
+From here, we can insert our original substitution from Equation \ref{transform} into the second term above, giving us:

 $$
 \begin{equation}